-Nancy holds an MSc in Finance and Development from the School of Oriental and African Studies (SOAS), University of London, and a BA in Economics and Political Science from the American University of Beirut (AUB).
+She holds an MSc in Development Studies from the School of Oriental and African Studies (SOAS) and a BA in Economics and Political Science from the American University of Beirut (AUB).